RaVeR76/My-Vinyl-Answer/README.md

 The more I used the Bulma framework the better I got as you can see this within Admin section, the last section I did.
 The bug is really hard to explain because it was one of them that I just lost control with so had to delete loads of test code etc and get back to were I was before I went into one.
 I think all admin sections look fine and maybe the all in one admin page will come with an update at a later time.

-### **Bug Title**
+### **I Vaunt All Zee Vinyl**

 * **Bug**
-BUG - Admin issues when editing a vinyl, it changed the vinyl owner name to admin Still trying to gigure this shit housery out
+Admin issues when editing a vinyl because it changed the vinyl owner name to admin everytime.
+I knew why it was doing it but just couldn't find a solution quick enough.

+* **Fix**
-This mofo ```owner = vinyl.get('owner')``` saved the day.
+This simple piece of code ```owner = vinyl.get('owner')``` saved the day.
 I spent hours on this one as well .... unbelieveable I swear.
-Once you fix one wee bug another pops it's ugly head up.
-I wanted to utilize te edit_vinyl as both admin & a user but the owner key was causing my major headaches as the value was becoming admin then null & I couldnt figure it out for ages but then i found that piece of code, it worked.
+Once you fix one wee bug another one pops it's ugly head up.
+I wanted to utilize the edit_vinyl as both admin & a user but the owner key was causing me major headaches as the value was becoming admin then null & I couldn't figure it out for ages but then I found that piece of code, it worked.
 Only now when the page returned the flash message had the new name but the page didn't change.
-I got sstuvk on this one too.
-I coundn't figure out how to redirect to fucntion in my app.py and pass an _id too.
-I had to settle for finding the vinyl & redering the template again.
+I got stuck on this one too.
+I coundn't figure out how to redirect to function in my app.py and pass an _id too.
+I had to settle for finding the vinyl & rendering the template again.
 Sorry if it was not the logical method but I'm still learning & my head is fried at the minute lol !

-* **Fix**

 * **Verdict**

-### **Bug Title**
+Everything works well now, with a simple solution that took ages to **get** .... pun intended as always my dear :)

+### **If Your Name's Not Admin ...
+You're Not Coming In !**

 * **Bug**
-Admin Rights - I thought this would be easy to find and solve but hey ... is coding simple .... not for a noob like me I tried searching through the depths of the internet for such code but that's after I was offered someones kidney, 3 prostitutes & a WW2 Russian Tank .... the web can be so dark sometimes !
+I wanted a set up where the user has access to the main pages and admin have access to the manage site pages only.
+I thought this would be a wee easy one to find and solve but hey ... is coding simple .... not for a noob like me unfortunately.
+I tried searching through the depths of the internet for such code but that's after I was offered someone's kidney, three pythons and a WW2 Russian Tank .... the web can be so so dark sometimes !
 I got there yay me !
-All I wanted to do was show certain navbar links to the user & admin just the admin section & then the non loggy in pages when you first arrive :)
+All I wanted to do was show certain navbar links to the user and admin just the admin section and then the non loggy in pages when you first arrive :)

+* **Fix**
 I messed about which the jinja logic on my navigation code but struggled to get it right .... quite a few hours yet again but look ...
 I have to learn and as painful as it was I got there and it works for me.
 I had to duplicate the login line of code for admin and a user which may not be the correct way but it works and I need to move on.
-I just need to redirect my admin to a different page as it still shows there Profile page on first log in :)
+I just need to redirect my admin to a different page as it still shows their Profile page on first log in :)
-One major fact if we are putting hinesty on the table that I had my else staement as {else} and not {% else %} which 100% did not help the situation and totally threw me a curve ball but it's done and working the way I want it too !
+One major fact if we are putting honesty on the table that I had my else statement as {else} and not {% else %} which 100% did not help the situation and totally threw me a curve ball but it's done and working the way I want it to !
 Now to fix the admin post login link so it's naw Profile

-* **Fix**

 * **Verdict**

-### **Bug Title**
+Everything working the way it should and admin now lands on the manage_site page after login login.

+### **I *get* It Now**

 * **Bug**
-passowrd issues when admin editing user - had to add some code to copy users passord & add it to new edited user so it wouldn't get wiped :)
+Very similar to a wee bug above about the vinyl owner but this time, the users password was disappearing after admin had edited the user.

 * **Fix**
+I used similar logic to solve another bug mentioned earlier, ```password = users.get('password')``` and then add this *password* to the new dictionary *user_edit*.

 * **Verdict**
+The admin can edit the user details apart from their password which now stays the same after the edits are updated.

 [Back to Top](#contents)